yk-liu/yk-liu.github.io/_posts/2018-08-21-N-Forms-and-Tensors-on-Manifold/2018-08-21-N-Forms-and-Tensors-on-Manifold.md

 categories: Topology
 tags: One-form Differential-Forms Tensor Topology
 keywords: one-form wedge-product dual-space tensor-product exterior-derivative curl divergent div
 description: We are going to generalize the concept of vectors and one-forms to tensors and differential forms.
 In the mean time, wedge product and exterior derivative were introduced.
+Exterior derivative lies the foundation for cohomology.
 ---

 $$